-1. Introduction
+1. INTRODUCTION

-This is the third work programme that implements the Union anti-fraud programme (the 'UAFP'), drawn up on the basis of Regulation (EU) 2021/785 of the European Parliament and of the Council1 (the 'UAFP Regulation').
+This is the fourth work programme that implements the Union anti-fraud programme (the 'UAFP'), drawn up on the basis of Regulation (EU) 2021/785 (the 'UAFP Regulation').

-This work programme covers the year 2023.
+This work programme covers the year 2024.

-The Commission adopts this work programme pursuant to Article 11 of the UAFP Regulation and in accordance with Article 110 of Regulation (EU, Euratom) 2018/1046 of the European Parliament and of the Council2 (the 'Financial Regulation').
-On that basis, this work programme sets out the priorities for funding in 2023, the objectives pursued, the expected results, and the methods of implementation.
+The Commission adopts this work programme under Article 11 of the UAFP Regulation and in accordance with Article 110 of Regulation (EU, Euratom) $2018/1046^2$ (the 'Financial Regulation').
+On that basis, this work programme sets out the priorities for funding in 2024, the objectives pursued, the expected results and the methods of implementation.